West Cornwall · TR18 · Cornwall Council West

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Penzance, that work is shaped by the place itself — Penzance is the principal town of Penwith, with a working harbour, Georgian and Regency seafront and a dense conservation core around Chapel Street and Market Jew Street, with a building stock that leans toward Georgian townhouses and Victorian terraces.
+On a Penzance site, the brief always meets the place — Penzance is the principal town of Penwith, with a working harbour, Georgian and Regency seafront and a dense conservation core around Chapel Street and Market Jew Street, with a building stock that leans toward Victorian terraces and 1930s seafront flats.

 Local context